-So I was reading one of my new cookbooks and Cooks Illustrated suggested microwaving the squash and then popping it under the broiler.
+So I was reading one of my new cookbooks and it suggested microwaving the squash and then popping it under the broiler.
 And you know what?
 It worked.
 It worked wonderfully.
-Actually, I was amazed at their suggestion because this meant you can have an acorn squash in a reasonable amount of time.
+Actually, I was amazed at the suggestion because this meant you can have an acorn squash in a reasonable amount of time.

 How to Pick Acorn Squash

 Acorn squash may not be a regular item you buy at the grocery store so it might be difficult to know what makes a good acorn squash.

 Look for the acorn squash that is free of blemishes and soft spots.
 The squash is ripe when it is dark green.
 A rind that is shiny can mean that the fruit was picked before it was fully ripe.

 Next, look at the finish of the acorn.
 Does it have a waxy or matte look to it?
 You will want to find the one that has a matte look.
 Waxier-looking squash means that it was picked before they were ready to harvest.

 Lastly, make sure the outside of the acorn squash as a whole looks okay.
 You don’t want one that has a lot of gross blemishes and soft spots on it.
 It could be it is past the point of being ripe and no longer edible.

 Acorn squash should be stored in a single layer and not stacked on top of one another.
 It can be stored at room temperature for up to three months in a dark area.

 For this microwaved acorn squash recipe, you will need to cut the squash in half from the stem to the bottom of the squash.
 This will give you a nice little center for the butter to settle when it is cooked.

 Place the acorn squash on a cutting board.
 Use a sharp, sturdy chef knife to slice it in half.